koki10190/PowwOS/README.md

 # Features

 - Simple Window Manager (Still working on it)
-- Graphics Output Protocol for rendering
+- Graphics Output Protocol for rendering with triple buffering
 - GDT, IDT & IRQ
 - Panic State
 - Paging (Still working on it)